KeithChamberlain/To_Loan_or_Not/README.md

 *Figure 1*: Histogram of employment length by percent illustrates difference in tendency to reject loanees with no job experience and a tendency to prefer loanees with ten or more years of experience.
 This ten year tendency may be cultural or selection bias from the lender.

 While there appears to be a tendency to reject loans for those without experience, this makes sense.
 Less clear is whether the summed accepted loans for all categories up to 9 will overpower the category for 10 and above.
 It seems as though there is a peak at two years, and accepted loans falls off as years increases, where the truncated category at 10+ could be a sum of ever smaller values per year.
-It looks as though I could have had the hypothesis in the opposite direction.

 ## EDA of Loan Amount